-‘Keeping Up With the Kardashians’: Then & Now
+Keeping Up with the Kardashians Ends Tonight: See the Kardashian-Jenner Family Then & Now

 Known as: The oldest Kardashian sister, owner of DASH

-Known as: Loving mother of three who manages to always look totally glam, preaches a very healthy lifestyle and loves a sexy bikini selfie.
-In an on-again, off-again relationship with Scott Disick.
+Known as: Loving mother of three who manages to always look totally glam, healthy lifestyle influencer via her lifestyle site poosh, lover of a sexy bikini selfie.
+Successful co-parent with ex Scott Disick.

 Then: 23